This document describes how to monitor CPU usage on Catalyst 9800 Wireless LAN Controllers and it covers several configuration recommendations.

 load 5

-In this scenario, you do not want the main office tag to be on the same WNCD as branch-3 and branch-4, there are in total 6 site tags, and the platform has 5 WNCDs, so there could be a chance that the highest loaded site tags land on the same CPU.
-By using the load command, you can create a predictable AP load balancing topology.
+In this scenario, you do not want the main office tag to be on the same WNCD as branch-3 and branch-4.
+There are 6 site tags in total and the platform has 5 WNCDs and there is a chance the highest loaded site tags land on the same CPU.
+By running the load command, you can create a predictable AP load balancing topology.

-The load command is a expected size hint, it does not have to match exactly the AP count, but it is normally set to the expected APs that might join.
+The load command is an expected size.
+It does not need to match the AP count exactly, however, it is normally set to the expected APs that can join.

 For hardware platforms, the WNCD count is fixed: 9800-40 has 5, 9800-80 has 8.
-For 9800CL (virtual), the number of WNCDs would depend on the virtual machine template used during initial deployment.
+For 9800CL (virtual), the number of WNCDs depends on the virtual machine template used during the initial deployment.

-As a general rule, if you want to find out how many WNCDs are running in the system, you can use this command across all controller types:
+As a general rule, if you want to find determine how many WNCDs are running in the system, you can run this command across all controller types:

 9800-40#show processes cpu platform sorted | count wncd